Ninnat/ninnat.github.io/_posts/2018-03-06-representation-basics.md

 subrepresentation $W \subset V$, there is a complementary subrepresentation $W'\subset V$ such that $V \simeq W \oplus W'$.

-Every representation comes with the dual representation.
+As every vector space comes with the dual space, every representation comes with the dual representation.
 Recall that the dual space $V^*$ of a complex vector space is the vector space of all linear maps from $V$ to $\mathbb{C}$.
 Since $V^*$ and $V$ have the same dimension, they are isomorphic as vector spaces $V^* \simeq V$ but not